Skip to content

 What is Fiverr and How Does it Work?

-Running a small business in the UK can be fun, but it often feels like there aren’t enough hours in the day.
-One morning you might be trying to design posters, in the afternoon you’re writing social media posts, and by evening you’re still updating your website.
-It’s easy to feel overwhelmed.
+Running a small business in the UK can be rewarding, but it often feels as if there are not enough hours in the day.
+One morning you might be trying to design posters, by the afternoon you are writing social media posts, and by evening you are still updating your website.
+It is easy to feel stretched.

-This is where Fiverr could help.
-Fiverr is a website where you can hire freelancers from all around the world.
-A freelancer is someone who works for themselves and offers services, which Fiverr calls gigs.
-These gigs start at a few pounds, though bigger or more complicated jobs cost more.
+This is where Fiverr may be useful.
+Fiverr is an online freelance marketplace where UK buyers can hire people from around the world for specific services.
+A freelancer works for themselves and lists services, which Fiverr calls gigs.
+Some gigs start at low prices, while larger, urgent or more specialist jobs usually cost more once extras, revisions or faster delivery are added.

 1. Search for the service you need.
 This might be a logo, a video, blog content, or even a website build.